Alpes-de-Haute-Provence: Demographics

 The population was once fairly evenly distributed in the territory, including in the mountainous areas where mountain agriculture was well developed.
 From the middle of the 19th century, however, it began to decline due to a strong rural exodus.
 There were more than 150,000 inhabitants in 1850 but it fell to less than 100,000 after the First World War.
-It was not until 1960 that the trend changed upwards quite strongly from less than 90,000 in 1954 to nearly 140,000 in 1999 and 162,565 in 2016.
+It was not until 1960 that the trend changed upwards quite strongly from less than 90,000 in 1954 to nearly 140,000 in 1999 and 168,054 in 2023 (population density 24 inhabitants/km^{2}).
 However, if this figure is close to the number of inhabitants the department had 150 years earlier, the distribution and activity of the population are very different.
 The population is now concentrated in the valley of the Durance and the South West of the department, and agriculture employs less than ever before.
 Services, mainly tourism and local services, is now the main industry.

-In 2016 it had 162,565 inhabitants and a density of 23.5 inhabitants/km^{2}.

 The population of the department is sightly similar to Guam.

 The department has never really developed: in 1870 there were 27 small mines (one lead, four oil shale and 22 lignite).